DevExpress-Examples/web-dashboard-update-parameter-master-filter-changed/Readme.md

 }
 ```

-The initial master filter state is set manually on page loading.
-To assign default master filter values, use the [Dashboard State](https://docs.devexpress.com/Dashboard/118733/web-dashboard/aspnet-web-forms-dashboard-control/manage-dashboard-state).
+The default master filter and dashboard parameter values are specified in the [dashboard state](https://docs.devexpress.com/Dashboard/118733/web-dashboard/aspnet-web-forms-dashboard-control/manage-dashboard-state).

 ## Files to Review